hopsoft/hero/index.md

 {% endhighlight %}

 This looks surprising similar to the requirements.
-In fact we can easily publish the specification directly from Hero.
+In fact we can publish the specification directly from Hero.

 {% highlight ruby %}
 puts Hero::Formula[:gather_news].publish